How to get the most out of EPCOT with toddlers and little kids

 Our guide to Disney World with toddlers and little kids

-I’ve also written a detailed guide to getting the most out of Disney World with toddlers and little kids, which covers things like the best time to go, how to choose which parks to visit, how to avoid the queues (including a guide to using Genie+), and how best to navigate the humungous Disney property.
+I’ve also written a detailed guide to getting the most out of Disney World with toddlers and little kids, which covers things like the best time to go, how to choose which parks to visit, how to avoid the queues (including a guide to using Lightning Lane Passes), and how best to navigate the humungous Disney property.
 I suggest reading that as well to cover all the basics.

 Also see our individual park guides to Animal Kingdom, Hollywood Studios and Magic Kingdom.